mderriey/mderriey.github.io/_posts/2020-08-03-the-mystery-of-the-empty-mail-attribute-in-aad.md

 ---
 layout: post
 title: The mystery of the empty mail attribute in AAD
-description: A tale of an issue we recently encountered that prevented users from registering for MFA
+description: A tale of an issue we recently encountered that prevented users from registering for SSPR and MFA
 ---

 # Introduction